0x6772/grapple/README.md

 idea of what I want this to be.

-I'm not morally opposed to things like iOS/Android apps, but that's really not area of expertise.
+I'm not morally opposed to things like iOS/Android apps, but that's really not my area of expertise.
 I already use this existing thing on my existing iPhone via Shortcuts (neé Workflow), and that suits my purposes fine.